stunoir/stunoir.github.io/README.md

 # Portfolio

-Portfolio site I built and designed.
-Uses HTML, SCSS, and Vue
+Portfolio site I built and designed using HTML, SCSS, and Vue.js.

 ## Project setup